davewi13/HPAI/README.md

 sbatch run_model.sh

 An example shell script is included in this repository.
+The g++ compiler version was Debian 12.2.0-14.